 EVENTS & ACTIVITIES

-Monthly Meetings Click here for information Our Chapter meetings are held the first Wednesday of each month, at 7pm at the Lululemon store in Georgetown, DC.
+Monthly Meetings - Our Chapter meetings are held the first Wednesday of each month, at 7pm at the Lululemon store in Georgetown, DC.
 This is where we get together every month to discuss what’s going on, what we’ve done, and plan what great stuff we have coming up.
 Everyone is encouraged to come by and see what the chapter is all about.
 You don’t need to be a member to attend one of our meetings- all are welcome.

 Cleanups - We are active in helping our local community stay clean!
 Join us throughout the year for on- and offshore cleanups!

-Movie Nights - Monthly get-togethers to socialize, share stories, and watch some surf movies.
+Movie Nights - Get-togethers to socialize, share stories, and watch some surf movies.

 RIPPLE! - The chapter’s annual fundraiser art show.
-A celebration of art and surfing, held on International Surfing Day.
+A celebration of art and surfing.
+[Temporarily on hold.]

-Clean Water Paddle- For over a decade, this has been our signature event.
+International Surfing Day Clean Water Paddle - For over a decade, this has been our signature event.
 Participants meet up at the Georgetown waterfront and paddle to the Key Bridge and back, all for clean water awareness.
 Surfboards, kayaks, canoes, or any other non-motorized watercraft are welcome.
 And new to the event is a trash cleanup at Roosevelt Island.

-Adopt a Beach- DC Surfrider has “adopted” a stretch of beach in the Delaware Seashore State Park.
+Adopt a Beach - the DC chapter has “adopted” a stretch of beach in the Delaware Seashore State Park.
 It is a commitment to keeping this area clean and litter-free throughout the year.
 The goal of the Adopt-a-Beach program is to promote environmental awareness, recycling, and litter abatement through community involvement.
 It gives people the satisfaction of directly making their beach a better place to visit.
 At least two beach cleanups are planned annually, but everyone is encouraged to visit at any time of the year and pick up trash.

 Looking for some other ways to get involved…